IMPORTANT! Lay your new lawn immediately upon delivery. Water with at least 25mm and check that it has seeped into the soil below.

 - To rid your lawn of Armyworm simply purchase Pest Control by calling Freephone 07 5494 5616

 - From the stem at the base of the leaves tiny flowers are produced in spring and these turn into burrs or sharp spines.

 - Best sprayed with Roundup or Zero (please be careful and follow instructions very carefully) or use a selective product containing MCPA or Dicamba, be careful on Buffalo’s.

-- Registered Products include: Lawn Solutions All Purpose Weed Control available from Glenview Turf’s Turf Consultants and Project Consultants.
+- Products include: Turf Control available from Glenview Turf’s Turf Consultants and Project Consultants.

 - A weed that spreads by a tough wirey root system with small nut like tubers that form on the roots.